Heidee

 Heidee Lyn Alsdorf (she/they)

-Since returning to Northwest Arkansas in 2022, Heidee has collaborated with RumWolf Productions, Flyover Contemporary Dance, and TheaterSquared, contributing to the region's growing arts scene.
-Their choreographic work has been featured at the Inverse Performance Art Festival, DanceChanceNWA, the Fayetteville Movement Festival, COLLIDE, Rockin’ for the Ribbon, and the University of Arkansas.
+is a collaborative performance artist based in Northwest Arkansas.
+Her creative practice is rooted in dance, physical and devised theatre, as well as somatic practicing.
+Heidee has collaborated with RumWolf Productions, Flyover Contemporary Dance, Arkansas Classical Theatre and TheaterSquared, contributing to the region's growing arts scene.
+Her choreographic work has been featured at the CrisisArts, Oklahoma University Arezzo, Inverse Performance Art Festival, DanceChanceNWA, the Fayetteville Movement Festival, COLLIDE, Rockin’ for the Ribbon, Arkansas Arts Academy and the University of Arkansas, Fayetteville.

-As a teacher and facilitator, Heidee fosters experimentation and cross-disciplinary dialogue.
-In the Department of Theatre at the University of Arkansas, their courses emphasize cultural literacy through lecture, dialogue and movement practices.
-Outside of academia, they regularly host artist incubators in collaboration with multimedia artist and filmmaker, Jessica Hale.
+As a teacher and facilitator, Heidee fosters environments for experimentation and cross-disciplinary dialogue.
+At the college level, their Dance Appreciation courses emphasize cultural literacy through lecture, dialogue and movement practices while Contemporary Dance uses game, improvisation, body weathering, and somatic practice to develop performance skills for the stage.
+Outside of academia, Heidee regularly hosts artist incubators in her home (inHabit 2023-24, The Rental Home 2025) that nurture the local arts scene.
 These spaces offer unique opportunities for local artists to experiment, explore, cross-pollinate, and deepen their creative practices in conversation with other artists.

-On Our Way (2024)
+On our Way (2024)